vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Notice that your IoT hub is receiving the telemetry messages from the sensor-thl-1000 device.

-    Continue to leave the simulated device application running for the next task.

     > **Note**: If the event monitor starts but no telemetry data is displayed, verify that the Device ID is specified correctly.

+1. Leave the simulated device application and the Azure Cloud Shell monitor running for the next task.

 #### Task 3: Change the device configuration through its twin

 With the simulated device running, the **telemetryDelay** configuration can be updated by editing the device twin Desired State within your Azure IoT hub.
 This can be done by configuring the Device in the Azure portal.

-1. Open the Azure portal (if it is not already open), and then navigate to your Azure IoT hub resource.
+1. Switch to the Azure portal tab, and then navigate to your Azure IoT hub resource.

 1. On the IoT hub blade, on the left-side menu under **Device management**, click **Devices**.

+    The individual enrollment that you configured in DPS enabled the device to register with IoT hub.

 1. Under **DEVICE ID**, click **sensor-thl-1000**.